luhring/reach/README.md

 $ reach web data
 ```

 **Note:** Right now, Reach can only analyze the path between two EC2 instances when the instances are **in the same subnet**.
-Adding support for mulitple subnets is the top priority and is currently in development.
+Adding support for multiple subnets is the top priority and is currently in development.

 ## Initial Setup